PM Modi chairs first National Ganga Council meet

-Kanpur (Uttar Pradesh) [India], Dec 14 (ANI): Prime Minister Narendra Modi chaired the first meeting of the National Ganga Council in Kanpur on Saturday.
+Kanpur (Uttar Pradesh) [India], Dec 14 (ANI): Prime Minister Narendra Modi chaired the first meeting of the National Ganga Council (NGC) here on Saturday.

-The meeting was aimed at reinforcing the importance of a Ganga-centric approach in all departments of the concerned states as well as relevant central ministries, an official release said.
+The NGC is aimed at reinforcing the importance of a Ganga-centric approach in all departments of the concerned states as well as relevant Central ministries, an official release said.

-During the meeting, the Prime Minister emphasized that an improvement framework for clean Ganga would require the fullest cooperation from the public at large and greater awareness through dissemination of best practices from cities situated along the banks of national rivers.
+During the meeting, the Prime Minister emphasised that an improvement framework for clean Ganga would require the fullest cooperation from the public at large and greater awareness through dissemination of best practices from the cities situated along the banks of national rivers.

-"The Council has been given overall responsibility for the superintendence of pollution prevention and rejuvenation of River Ganga Basin, including Ganga and its tributaries," the release said.
+"The NGC has been given overall responsibility for the superintendence of pollution prevention and rejuvenation of Ganga river basin, including Ganga and its tributaries," the release said.

-The efficiency of District Ganga Committees should be improved in all districts in order to provide an effective framework for expeditious implementation of plans, Modi said.
+The efficiency of District Ganga Committees should be improved in all districts in order to provide an effective framework for expeditious implementation of plans, added he.

 Prime Minister Modi urged for a holistic thinking process where 'Namami Gange' evolves to 'Arth Ganga' or a sustainable development model with a focus on economic activities related to Ganga.